 Use case #0004

-Why KYC at scale breaks human teams
+Why KYC / CIP at scale breaks human teams

 First, throughput constraints create queues.
-Applications wait for a human to begin their verification — and in a competitive digital lending environment, a borrower who waits 6 hours for KYC confirmation has already explored two competitors.
+Applications wait for a human to begin their verification — and in a competitive digital lending environment, a borrower who waits 6 hours for KYC / CIP confirmation has already explored two competitors.
 Second, error rates rise with fatigue and volume pressure.
 A name match that would be obvious at 8 AM on a quiet day is missed at 4 PM with 800 applications in queue.
-Third, inconsistency in how borderline cases are handled — the application with a minor name spelling difference — creates audit exposure and borrower experience variance that an RBI inspection will flag.
+Third, inconsistency in how borderline cases are handled — the application with a minor name spelling difference — creates audit exposure and borrower experience variance that an Fed / OCC inspection will flag.

 The consistency requirement